robrich/docker-hands-on-workshop/04-Volumes-to-develop-faster/start/README.md

 ![Windows: Turn on Shared Drives](shared-drives.png)

-4. `docker run -v /path/to/folder:/usr/share/nginx/html -p 8080:80 -d nginx` swapping out `/path/to/folder` with the folder you created in step 2.
-This runs the nginx image, mapping the current folder into the container, and mapping port `8080` outside the container to port `80` inside the container.
+4. `docker run -v /path/to/folder:/usr/share/nginx/html -p 8080:80 -d nginx:alpine` swapping out `/path/to/folder` with the folder you created in step 2.
+This runs the nginx image based on the alpine linux distribution, mapping the current folder into the container, and mapping port `8080` outside the container to port `80` inside the container.
 (If you're already using port 8080, choose any free port.
 Browse to this port in step 2 as well.)

 4. Browse to [http://localhost:8080](http://localhost:8080).
 Welcome to a 404 or 403.
 This is ok, it has no files to serve.